 - Needs a functioning blower motor fan

-Even though in most cases it is wiser to replace the while blower motor and resistor unit, sometimes your blower motor is actually in order, and the resister is the one giving you trouble.
+Even though in most cases it is wiser to replace the while blower motor and resistor unit, sometimes your blower motor is actually in order, and the resistor or regulator is the one giving you trouble.
 If you manage to determine that this is the case, we suggest looking for something like this – a Motor Emission’s resistor, which is sold as a separate unit.

 1. Weak airflow

-When the blower motor is bad, airflow will be weak or severely reduced.
+When the blower motor is bad, airflow coming from the HVAC vents will be weak or severely reduced.
+This may be due to a failing motor or regulator reducing the speed of the fan.

-You may hear a grinding noise coming from the dashboard on the passenger side.
+You may hear a grinding noise coming from the air vents or the dashboard on the passenger side.
 This is a symptom of a broken blower fan or bad blower fan bearing.
+If the blower motor squeaks only when cold it might signal that it may fail soon.

 If you turn on your heating or A/C and nothing happens or you can’t control the fan speed, you could be having a problem with the blower motor regulator.
 The regulator is connected to the motor, and your best bet in solving the problem is to replace the entire blower motor assembly.

-The blower motor assembly is located behind the glove box on the passenger side of the vehicle.
-This means you will have to approach it from the passenger side, and we suggest moving the seat way back in order to get more room to maneuver.
-Having an additional light source is very helpful.
+The blower motor on the BMW E90 is located behind the glove box on the passenger side of the vehicle.
+This means you will have to remove the glove box to access it.
+We suggest moving the passenger seat all the way back in order to get more room to maneuver.

 - Locate two screws holding the panel behind the glove box and remove them